 Arriving at Mullion Cove hotel

-I arrived at Mullion Cove hotel on one of the most beautiful days I’d experienced in Cornwall and the skies were blue and clear.
+I arrived at Mullion Cove on one of the most beautiful days I’d experienced in Cornwall and the skies were blue and clear.
 Driving down from Mullion Cove hotel’s sister hotel Thurlestone Manor I’d gone right to the tip of the Lizard peninsula and sampled a massive Cornish cream tea before attempting to walk off some of the calories with a bracing walk along the stunning cliff path.

 Book Mullion Cove on Booking.com